vadimonus/moodle-quizaccess_onesession/README.md

 Usage
 -----
 Check "Block concurrent connections" in quiz settings.
-First time student will access quiz attempt, session information (Moodle session, user agent, IP) will be recorded.
+The first time a student accesses its quiz attempt, session information (Moodle session, user agent, IP) will be recorded.
-Then any student attempts to access this quiz attempt from other computer or device or even browser will be blocked.
+Then any student attempts to access this quiz attempt from another computer or device or even browser will be blocked.

-This is useful to prevent situation when someone helps student to solve quiz by accessing quiz with students username/password from other computer.
-This is much simplier then set up subnet access rule - if teacher see that student is attempting quiz that means that no one is accessing this quiz attempt at the same time.
+This is useful to prevent a situation in which someone helps a student to solve a quiz by accessing the quiz with the student's username/password from another computer.
+This is much simplier than setting up a subnet access rule - if teacher see that a student is attempting a quiz that means that no one is accessing this quiz attempt at the same time.

-In case when student accidentally closes browser or computer breaks during quiz, teacher can use attempt review page to unlock this attempt and allow student to continue quiz attempt on other device.
+In case that a student accidentally closes the browser or the computer breaks during a quiz, teacher can use the attempt review page to unlock this attempt and allow the student to continue the quiz attempt on another device.

-Any attempts to continue quiz from other device are logged, so teacher can see log to determine if someone tried to cheat.
+Any attempts to continue a quiz from another device are logged, so teacher can see the log to determine if someone tried to cheat.

 Author